ryanvolkert/csm-impact-docs/docs/index.md

 - Client name
 - Time period to analyze (e.g. start date and end date).
 Please limit this time period to two months or less.
 - Playbook(s) to analyze.
 If wanting separate analyses by playbook, please specify in the request.
-- Any sort of additional information related to the analysis such as, employing a specific measure of Balto use or filtering on duration (only calls 60 seconds or longer are used by default), user exclusion, etc.
+- Any sort of additional information related to the analysis such as employing a specific measure of Balto use or filtering on duration (only calls 60 seconds or longer are used by default), user exclusion.

 In the case of satisfactory results, DS will deliver the analysis to the CSM in Asana.